 There are several points.
 Bitcoin is not just a distributed digital inflation-protected currency.
-(Bitcoin inflates too, but predictably according to a mathematical formula, not around elections cycles) Bitcoin, along with other cryptos, is also a technology which provides radical transparency and features such as automatic multi signature wallets and smart contracts, including tokenization.
-None of this is a feature of fiat today, though you can fake it with buildings full of people, lawyers and bureaucracy.
-Exactly because it already kind of exists but is very inefficient, it is not an existential threat to governments (though it might be to the banks).
-On the contrary, for example governments love transparency (of people, not them).
+(Bitcoin inflates too, but predictably according to a mathematical formula, not around elections cycles) Bitcoin, along with other cryptos, is also a technology which provides radical transparency and features such as automatic multisignature wallets and smart contracts, including tokenization.
+None of this is a feature of fiat today, though you can fake it with buildings full of people, lawyers, and bureaucracy.
+Actually, it already kind of exists but is very inefficient, it is not an existential threat to governments (though it might be to the banks).
+On the contrary, for example, governments love transparency (of people, not them).

 It is also very possible if not likely that some governments will want to block bitcoin and other cryptos or regulate them very, very heavily in the future.
 Unfortunately for these governments, I predict that in the decades ahead banning crypto will be like banning the internet: it would banish you to the status of North Korea.
 But, pundits might say, China has shown that you can heavily regulate internet access and still have a vibrant economy.
 Things are not that simple though.